Where the pipeline is this place anyway?

 Openings are usually on Fridays, sometimes on Saturdays.
 Prior to the coronavirus pandemic of 2020, gallery hours were limited to Saturdays, now they're on Thursdays, Fridays and Saturdays from 1:00 p.m. to 6:00 p.m., and by appointment.

 Named one of Detroit's best art galleries by Artspace (article linked below).
-Owned and directed by Daniel Sperry and Alivia Zivich, this is a sometimes aggressively avant-garde gallery with a heavy emphasis on European artists.
+Owned and directed by Daniel Sperry and Alivia Zivich (daughter of Matthew Zivich), this is a sometimes aggressively avant-garde gallery with a heavy emphasis on European artists.
 Sometimes, however, the exhibits are so empty and devoid of interest that they're merely run-of-the-mill avant-garde.

 While it is important to bring international artists to Detroit (and "international artists" ought to also mean artists from Asia, Africa and Latin America in addition to Europe), the focus of this website is on Michigan artists.
 We will try to keep you informed of What Pipeline's exhibitions in Detroit, but not with as much detail or urgency as with other Detroit galleries.